nielsjani/sepa-rate-backend/security-holes.md

 Now open the 'Rate' page in the regular UI.
 This page will also call the CsrfController.
 Here, the cookie will also be empty.
 The AUTH_DATA header will be filled in correctly.

+### Insecure direct object reference

+#### Why
+Separations table uses an auto-generated, incrementing primary key.
+This makes it very easy to guess the ID's of all separations by changing the url of the separation detail page

+#### How to solve
+Change the auto-incremented id to a UUID.
+This makes it very hard to guess an existing ID.

+Also add some extra checks in the backend to see if a given user has the right to access the details of a separation.
+This is achieved by changing the repository call 'FindById' to 'FindByIdAndCreatedUser' in the SeparationController's _GetSeparationById_ method.

+### Broken access control

+#### Why
+The list on the 'Sepa' page performs a backend call that returns all items from the DB.
+Filtering on which items should or should not be shown is done in the UI.
+A tech-savvy user could log in, perform the REST call (or inspect network traffic) and see all items.

+#### How to solve
+In the backend, construct the query in such a way that it only returns the items for the user that requests them.